 The program's success has been proven by the honors it has received and the interest of other cities and organizations.
 In 2004, the League of California Cities awarded the prestigious Helen Putnam Award of Excellence, Grand Prize, to the City for its Community of Character Program.
 Later that year, the Community of Character Program was showcased at the League of California Cities Annual Conference in Long Beach, California, where several cities expressed an interest in bringing similar programs to their own cities.
 In 2005, Council Member Trish Kelley, Director of Recreation and Community Services Kelly Doyle, and Community Services Supervisor Virginia Chavez presented a workshop at the California Parks and Recreation Services Conference in Sacramento, to teach other cities how to bring character programs to their own communities.

 In 2010, Council Member Trish Kelly, Chairperson Tammy Descoteaux, and Vice Chairperson Elaine Portnoy shared the Community of Character Program at the National Forum on Character Education Conference in Sacramento, California, presenting the program’s success in a community-based effort beyond individual schools and classrooms.

 To learn more about the Community of Character Committee please view their background.

-The committee meets the 4th Tuesday of every month at the Norman P. Murray Community Center, 24932 Veterans Way, at 4:00 p.m.
-The Community of Character Youth Sub-committee meets the 1st and 3rd Wednesday of every month at City Hall, 200 Civic Center, in the Saddleback Room at 5:30 p.m.
+The committee meets the 3rd Wednesday of every month at the Norman P. Murray Community and Senior Center, 24932 Veterans Ways at 6:30 p.m.
+The Community of Character Youth Sub-committee meets the 1st and 3rd Wednesday of every month at the Norman P. Murray Community and Senior Center at 5:30 p.m.

 Individuals wishing to serve on the Community of Character Committee must complete and submit an official application to the Recreation and Community Services Department.
 For further information, please call (949) 470-3061.
 If interested, please complete the Community of Character Application and send via fax, mail, or deliver to: